shyamgupta196/Visualization-Better-With-R/readme.md

 > “I needed a better way to visualize my data to spot trends, patterns, and outliers.”
 > That is when my journey with data visualization in **R** began.

+By completing this tutorial, you will:

+1. Understand the strengths and limitations of each visualization type.
+2. Be able to implement and customize these visualizations in `ggplot2` and related packages.
+3. Interpret results in the context of social science data exploration.
+4. Apply best practices to ensure clarity, accessibility, and reproducibility of your plots.

 In this tutorial, I’ll walk you through the plots and visual techniques.
 I’ll share each plot in the order I stumbled upon them, explaining *why* you might want to use them, *what* they reveal, and *how* to make them.

-By the end of this tutorial, you’ll have a handy arsenal of 5–8 powerful visualization techniques perfect for social science data exploration.
+By the end of this tutorial, you’ll have a handy arsenal of 9 powerful visualization techniques perfect for social science data exploration.
 Let’s get started!

 ### Duration

-Around 20–30 mins
+- **Reading & Setup:** 5 minutes
+- **Code Walkthrough:** 20–30 minutes
+- **Hands-on Practice:** 10–15 minutes

+Total: **35–50 minutes**

 ## 1. Swarm Plots over Scatter Plots